1. What is B-1 business visa for USA?

 d.List of family members currently residing in the U.S.

-3. Proof of current employment in the home country:
+3. Proof of current employment or continuing education in the home country:

 a.Letter or certificate from the current employer